Combine Harvester working in Australian wheat field

 Separator Parts

 Separator parts thresh grain from the straw and chaff inside the combine.
 The separator system removes kernels while preserving grain quality.
 Concaves work with rotors to thresh grain from crop material.
 Rasp bars agitate and separate grain.
 Separator gears drive the threshing mechanism.
 Grates allow grain to fall through while moving the straw rearward.
-Discount Combine Parts provides separator components for efficient threshing.
+Discount Combine Parts provides combine separator components for efficient threshing.

 • Effective grain separation